-To effect genuine and lasting change, the focus needs to move beyond individual resilience to the system-wide drivers that are having negative impacts.
+The Theory of Change Project is guided by the principle that to make real and lasting change in lawyer wellbeing, the focus for action needs to move beyond individual resilience, to the system-wide drivers that are having negative impacts.

 Why co-design?

-Developing a Theory of Change together, via a co-design process, makes sure that the outcome is meaningful, actionable and informed by the experiences, deep insights and expertise from across the legal system.
+Co-designing the Theory of Change in partnership with the legal sector means that the outcome is meaningful, actionable and reflects the experiences, insights and expertise from those involved in the legal system.

 - lawyers